surtarso/ASAPCabinetFE/README.md

 | Quit               | ESC or q         | Exit the table navigation/application.    |

 ## Generator Tools
-These tools record your screen to create media (PNGs or MP4s) for the frontend, saved to paths specified in `config.ini`.
+These tools help you record your screen to create media (PNGs or MP4s) for the frontend, saved to paths specified in `config.ini`.
 Run them without arguments for help.

+`./generate_media.sh` and `missing_media.sh`

 ## Troubleshooting
 - **Compilation Fails**: